Andy Blitz

 Andrew Blitz (born June 28, 1971) is an American comedian, writer, producer and actor best known for his sketch comedy and writing work on the late-night talk show Late Night with Conan O'Brien.
-He has received nine Emmy Award nominations.
+He has received eight Emmy Award nominations.

 Early life and education

 Blitz was born in New York City and grew up in Ridgewood, New Jersey, where he attended Ridgewood High School, graduating as part of the class of 1989.
 He graduated from Columbia University in 1994.

 Career

 By 1999 he had established himself as a fixture of New York City's stand-up comedy scene, performing regularly at the now-defunct Luna Lounge; in that same year he began his work on Late Night.
 Since leaving Late Night, Blitz has worked as a writer, executive producer and guest actor on the Comedy Central series Review and worked as a writer and co-executive producer on the Netflix series Master of None.
 Blitz previously wrote for the Adult Swim series Eagleheart starring Chris Elliott, Maria Thayer and Brett Gelman.
 Blitz appeared in Season 4 of Arrested Development and the movie Table 19.
 He continues to perform stand-up comedy.

 In 2024, Blitz joined the writing staff of Jason Kelce's ESPN talk show, They Call It Late Night with Jason Kelce.
 Jon Glaser and Tammy Sagher were also part of the writing staff.
 It premiered on ESPN January 5, 2025.